radrich/richarmstrong.net/pages/classes.md

 <h1>TapTapKaboom Classes</h1>
 <h2>Level up.
 Learn.
 Create.
 Have Fun</h2>

 Ready to Level-up Your Creative Super Powers?
 I teach the stuff I know in ways I wish people had taught me.
 Think fun, easy to watch, practical classes that empower you.
-I have classes on creativity, coding, animation, and illustration.
+I have classes on design, creativity, coding, animation, and illustration.

 I want to see you develop your unique creative super powers and rock your creative universe.
 I want you to succeed—and have fun doing it!